calphool/TRS80MXS/README.md

 Build Notes
 ===========

+February 9.
+2019

+Found [this interesting diagram.](https://www.kguttag.com/wp-content/uploads/2017/11/198x-External-Video-by-KG.pdf)  It may be worth digging into this later.
+It would be kind of cool to be able to merge the TRS-80 video signal with the TMS9918 signal such that the TRS-80 signal is the back plane.

 February 8, 2019

 I decided to add two more sound chips to the graphics/sound shield.
 So now there should be a grand total of 12 tonal voices